annotation/stam/README.md

 Some notes to interpret the diagram:
 *  A circled C stands for a Class (items listed are properties that must all be satisfied).
+*  A circled A stands for a Abstract class (items listed are properties that must all be satisfied).
 *  A circled E stands for an Enumeration (items listed are options in the enumeration)
-   *  Enumerations may be parametrised (technically a union of an enumeration and a struct/class).
+   *  Enumerations may be parametrised (this could be expanded to an abstract class and concrete classes).
 *  The ampersand (``&``) represent a reference/pointer.
 The details of the implementation are not prescribed though.
 *  ``Option<>`` represents optional properties. ``Map<>`` represents a key/value map/dictionary.
 *  ``[]`` represents a list/vector/array.